vailercodder/JS-APPLESEEDS-EX/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the subfolder containing the exercise you want to run.
-3. Open the `.html` file associated with the exercise in your web browser to see the script in action.

 ## Contributing